OGTechOptimizer/Delta-Force-Optimization/README.md

 # 🖼️ Comparison

-**Here is a side-by-side image comparisons for each Super Resolution mode** I did not include the screenshots for DLSS and FSR 2.0 with the config tweaks because there is no difference in quality.
+Here is a side-by-side image comparisons for each Super Resolution mode.
+I did not include the screenshots for DLSS and FSR 2.0 with the config tweaks because there is no difference in quality.

 AMD FidelityFX Super Resolution v2.0 (_Click on the picture to compare with NVIDIA DLSS_)